tlhunter/mig/README.md

 mig create "Add users table"

 # run the next single migration, if it exists
-mig runup
+mig up

 # run all of the unexecuted migrations, if any exist
-mig runall
+mig all

 # run migrations up to and including the migration of this name
 # if the named migration doesn't exist or isn't unexecuted then do nothing
-mig runto YYYYMMDDHHmmss-add_users_table
+mig upto YYYYMMDDHHmmss-add_users_table

 # rolls back a single migration, prompting user to confirm, unless --force is provided
-mig rundown --force
+mig down --force

 # rolls back migrations until the named migration is met, prompting user to confirm, unless --force is provided
-mig rundownto YYYYMMDDHHmmss-add_users_table --force
+mig downto YYYYMMDDHHmmss-add_users_table --force

 # forcefully set / unset the lock, useful for fixing error scenarios
 mig lock